CYPE Mentor

 3D viewer (3)

-To the left of the 3D view, there are visibility controls for the "Elements" of the connection.
+To the left of the 3D view, there are visibility controls for the "Elements" of the joint.
 You can also modify the "Projection", the "Projection type" and use tools to rotate or cut the view.

 Issues (4)